 - Visual ability (corrected as necessary) to recognize and interpret facial expressions and body language, identify normal and abnormal patterns of movement, to read or set parameters on various equipment, to discriminate color changes, and to interpret and assess the environment. - Auditory ability (corrected as necessary) to recognize and respond to soft voices, auditory timers, equipment alarms, call bells, and to effectively use devices for measurement of blood pressure, breath sounds, etc. - 3.
-Tactile ability to palpate a pulse and to detect changes or abnormalities of surface texture, skin temperature, body contour, muscle tone, and joint movement. - Sufficient position, movement and balance sensations to assist and safely guard (protect) patients who are ambulating, transferring or performing other activities. - Communication: The student must be able to utilize effective communication with peers, faculty, patients and their families, and other health care providers.
-This includes, but is not limited to: - 1.
-Ability to read at a competency level that allows one to safely carry out the essential functions of an assignment (examples: handwritten chart data, printed policy and procedure manuals). - 2.
-Ability to effectively interpret and process information. - 3.
-Ability to effectively communicate (verbally and in writing) with patients/ families, health care professionals, and others within the community. - 4.
-Ability to access information and to communicate and document effectively via computer. - 5.
+Tactile ability to palpate a pulse and to detect changes or abnormalities of surface texture, skin temperature, body contour, muscle tone, and joint movement. - Sufficient position, movement and balance sensations to assist and safely guard (protect) patients who are ambulating, transferring or performing other activities.

+Communication: The student must be able to utilize effective communication with peers, faculty, patients and their families, and other health care providers.
+This includes, but is not limited to:

+- 1. Ability to read at a competency level that allows one to safely carry out the essential functions of an assignment (examples: handwritten chart data, printed policy and procedure manuals). - 2.
+Ability to effectively interpret and process information. - Ability to effectively communicate (verbally and in writing) with patients/ families, health care professionals, and others within the community. - Ability to access information and to communicate and document effectively via computer. - 5.
 Ability to recognize, interpret, and respond to nonverbal behavior of self and others.

 Behavior: The student must be capable of exercising good judgment, developing empathic and therapeutic relationships with patients and others, and tolerating close and direct physical contact with a diverse population.
-This will include people of all ages, races, socioeconomic and ethnic backgrounds, as well as individuals with weight disorders, courses must be satisfactorily completed before or during the semester in which they are scheduled in the curriculum.
-Students who fail to complete required co-requisite courses may be dismissed from the program.
-Please see Course Descriptions in this Catalog for listed co-requisites.
-A minimum grade of C (74 or higher) is required in all nursing courses, a C+ in all Anatomy & Physiology courses, and a C in all other science courses in order to progress from semester to semester and to complete the program.

-physical disfigurement and medical or mental health problems.
+This will include people of all ages, races, socioeconomic and ethnic backgrounds, as well as individuals with weight disorders, physical disfigurement and medical or mental health problems.
 This also includes, but is not limited to: